alfinabu0/alfinabu0/README.md

 **`Electronics & Communication Engineering Student | Freelance Software Developer | Tech Enthusiast`**

 I'm Alfin Abu, an Electronics and Communication Engineering student from Thiruvananthapuram, Kerala, with a passion for technology and problem-solving.
-I love to tinker with code, work on web and mobile development, and build cool things.
-Currently, I'm focusing on backend development for my startup 🚀.
+I love to tinker with code, work on web and mobile development, and build cool things , particularly embedded systems.
+Currently seeking a full time employment options which can challenge my technical and personal abilities.

 ---